128technology/docs/docs/plugin_http_probe.md

 ## Use Cases

 ### Path selection
-One of the primary use cases of the plugin would be to monitor the internet or some other service reachability by pinging a HTTP server over a give service path.
-This is very much similar in concept to the native ICMP probe functionality that exist in the product.
+One of the primary use cases of the plugin would be to monitor the internet or some other service reachability by pinging an HTTP server over a given service path.
+This is very much similar in concept to the native ICMP probe functionality that exists in the product.

 ### Proportional Load balancing via destination NATs
-In this use case, a particular service or workflow is designed to be load balanced across several upstream servers by doing a proportional load balancing along with dest nat.
+In this use case, a particular service or workflow is designed to be load balanced across several upstream servers by doing a proportional load balancing along with destination NAT.
 In this use case, the 128T http-probe plugin can be used to monitor the service status of each of those upstream servers to determine if the particular server should be in service or not from routing perspective.
-The following configuration snippet builds on the example above to demonstrate this scenario
+The following configuration snippet builds on the example above to demonstrate this scenario.

 In this example, both `test-app-route-1` and `test-app-route-2` are equal cost routes used for proportional load balancing.